Invisible Deck by Theodore DeLand, Charlie Roper, Joshua Jay, Steve Gore, and Liam Levanon

-The Invisible Deck is a classic close-up and mentalism card trick where a spectator freely names any card from a standard deck.
-The magician then reveals that the named card is mysteriously the only one face down in a deck that has been in full view the entire time, creating an impossible and mind-blowing moment.
-This effect is often used for predictions, mind-reading, or as a powerful closer in performances.
-Buyers should note that it requires a specially prepared (gimmicked) deck, which is not impromptu, but it involves no sleight of hand, making it accessible to performers of all skill levels.
-Variations like Sure-Split improve handling for dry hands or dexterity issues, and some versions allow the deck to be examined after the trick, enhancing the illusion.
+The Invisible Deck is a classic close-up and mentalism card trick where a spectator freely names any card, and the magician reveals that it is the only card face down in a deck that has been in full view the entire time.
+This creates a powerful moment of impossibility, as if the magician predicted the spectator's choice.
+The trick typically uses a specially prepared gimmicked deck, making it easy to perform without sleight of hand.
+It's highly versatile, suitable for strolling, table acts, and even stage performances with adaptations.
+Buyers should note that while the deck is gimmicked, it's designed for durability and repeated use, often with no reset needed between performances.
+Variations like Sure-Split improve handling for those with dry hands or dexterity issues, and some versions allow the deck to be examined after the trick.

 Where to buy